4-wire measurement to increase your accuracy, even with long adaptor cables.

 - Minimise the number of series connections in the test adaptors

 - Employ 4-wire measurement (Kelvin measurement)

 1, 2 & 3 (above) should be part of any standard practice in building test adaptors.
-Cutting corners on building any adaptors is a recipe for unreliable measurements; however, No. 4 (above) requires a different way of thinking and a test instrument capable of 4-wire measurements, such as the CableEye HVX.
+Cutting corners on building any adaptors is a recipe for unreliable measurements; however, No. 4 (above) requires a different way of thinking and a test instrument capable of 4-wire measurements, such as the CableEye HVX or CableEye M4.

 A system that does not use 4-wire measurement cannot automatically eliminate the test adaptor wiring resistance so would either include it in the overall measurement or have the resistance of the test adaptors mathematically deducted before displaying the result.

 A 4-wire measurement system, or Kelvin measurement system, uses a set of wires connected in parallel to the test adaptor wires for the specific purpose of electrically eliminating the resistance of the test adaptor wiring.
 This can be achieved in a number of ways but, basically, it provides a high impedance connection to the test points to allow a voltage offset to be used.
 In the case of CableEye HVX, this high impedance allows the system to measure the actual voltage at either end of the cable being tested without unduly affecting the test voltage applied.